 The Huyton factory was closed in 1984 with the loss of 770 jobs, and production was relocated to Aintree, Liverpool.

 Huntley & Palmer was positioned as the Associated Biscuits premium sweet biscuit brand.
-However by 1988 it counted for just five percent of company production by weight.
+However it accounted for just five percent of company production by weight by 1988.

 Nabisco did not successfully manage their British biscuit operations.
 Their market share in biscuits declined to 11.7 percent by 1988, and they were forced to reverse their decision to discontinue production of Bath Oliver biscuits following popular protest.